Readit News logoReadit News

 > The Wikimedia Foundation shares the UK government’s commitment to promoting online environments where everyone can safely participate.
 The organization is not bringing a general challenge to the OSA as a whole, nor to the existence of the Category 1 duties themselves.
 Rather, the legal challenge focuses solely on the new Categorisation Regulations that risk imposing Category 1 duties (the OSA’s most stringent obligations) on Wikipedia.

-ChrisKnott · a month ago
+ChrisKnott · 5 months ago

 Is Wikipedia actually Category 1?